 Meat Technology and Quality

 Several challenges face the Irish meat industry on both home and export markets.
-It must develop new skills, particularly in product innovation and marketing, for competitive success.
-Our role is to support competitiveness and innovation in the meat industry through a high quality scientifically sound research programme.
+In order to remain competitive as a supplier of premium quality meat the industry must develop new skills, particularly in product innovation and marketing.
+Our role is to support competitiveness and innovation in the meat industry through a high quality and scientifically sound research programme.